-Amazon Drive has what might be the best “free” storage options going, but there’s a catch — you have to be a member of Amazon Prime to qualify for it.
+Amazon Drive has what might be the best “free” storage option going, but there’s a catch: You have to be a member of Amazon Prime to qualify for it.

-If you are, you get the ability to store an unlimited number of photos and 5 GB of video at no additional cost.
+If you are, you can store an unlimited number of photos and 5 GB of video at no additional cost.